Our Mission

 The role of a mentor is both biblical and foundational to the raising up of leaders within the church and the advancement of the Kingdom of God.
 222 Foundation’s Mentorship Program is aimed at coming alongside those pursuing theological studies and building a relationship with them that will be focused on helping the student apply the truth of Scripture to all of life and ministry.

-• Twice a month meetings between the mentor and mentee.
+• Twice a month meeting between the mentor and mentee.

 • Prayer time and encouragement between each mentor and mentee.